guenchi/json/README.md

 #(value1 value2 value3 ...)                            =>    [value1, value2, value3 ...]
 ```

-if you want more libert to vector, use:
+if you want more libert to operate vector, use:

 ***vector->array***